You will learn:

 @app.route("/date")

-def date():
+def show_date():

 today = date.today()

-return "<p> {} </p>" .format(today.strftime("% d.% m.% Y"))
+return "<p> {} </p>".format(today.strftime("%d.%m.%Y"))

 if __name__ == "__main__":